denisraslov/react-spreadsheet-grid/README.md

 <h1 align="center">
-  React Spreadsheet Table
+  React Spreadsheet Grid
   <br>
     🔲
 </h1>

 ## The key features

-This is an Excel-like Spreadsheet Table component that supports:
+This is an Excel-like Spreadsheet Grid component that supports:

-✅  Usage as a Data Table & as a Excel-like Spreadsheet Table

 ✅  Control by mouse & from keyboard